 Finding a good bathroom specialist could be one of the most important moves in your home improvement plans.

 Why?
-Although the bathroom is usually the smallest room in the house, it's one of the most used, and most valued and therefore any improvements you make can have a dramatic effect on your quality of life and importantly your house value should you come to sell.
+Because although the bathroom is usually the smallest room in the house, it's one of the most used, and most valued and therefore any improvements you make can have a dramatic effect on your quality of life and importantly your house value should you come to sell.

 So let's go through some tips and advice on what to think about when approaching a bathroom improvement project, and importantly your considerations and requirements from your appointed bathroom specialist.